 MS is a challenge.
 No one will deny this.
 Problem surprises might show up at any time.
 Fear not, your expert and experienced clinical team will have solutions.
 Here’s a short list.
 We don’t mean to scare you, but to let you know that if one of these difficulties appears might be because of the MS.

 - Muscle spasms

 - Feeling upset and emotional in a way that’s just not you

 National Multiple Sclerosis Society Website

-As new medications are launched or news of possible future medications is found, we will do our best keep you updated.
-The important aspect here is our ability to gather expert opinions about which new medications hold great promise, which will probably be somewhat helpful, and which are likely to be no help at all.
+We will do our best to get fresh information to you, and to keep you updated as companies launch new medications or we find news of possible future medications.
+The important thing here is our ability to gather expert opinions about which new medications hold great promise, which will probably be somewhat helpful, and which are likely to be no help at all.

 The Medical Letter on Drugs and Therapeutics, Vol. 63 Issue 1620, March 22, 2021, pp. 42 – 48.

 Check the ClinicalTrials.gov website for recruiting and not-yet-recruiting studies of MS.